Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 - `uncomplete` - Admin only.
 Used to invalidate a completed reservation for any reason (not actually completed, want to inventory the block again, etc.)
 - `QA` - Admin only.
 Mark this block for QA, meaning that SFTT wants to go through the trees counted here and make sure everything looks okay.

+If the user specifies doesn't specify a team at the time of reservation the user is solely responsible for the block.
+If they do specify a team, then their team can also complete this block for them.
+This leads to two options when completing a block.

+1. The user who reserved the block completes the block, and can choose which, if any, team to credit it to.
+Credit goes to the reserving user and the team of their choosing.
+2. A teammate completes the block.
+The teammate cannot specify the team, since it was reserved by another user.
+Credit goes to the user who completes the block, not the reserving user, and their shared team.

 ### Make a Reservation

 `POST api/v1/protected/reservations/reserve`